What is a plug-in hybrid electric vehicle (PHEV)?

 Aren’t electric vehicles slow and boring, like golf-carts?

 Nope!
 Many golf carts are electric, but an electric car doesn’t have to drive like a golf cart.
-Electric and plug-in hybrid cars can be a lot of fun to drive because the electric motor is able to provide a lot of torque quickly, which means a fast, smooth acceleration.
+Electric and plug-in hybrid cars are a lot of fun to drive because the electric motor is able to provide a lot of torque quickly, which means a fast, smooth acceleration.
 One of the most extreme examples of how fast an electric vehicle can be is the Tesla Roadster, which can accelerate from 0-60 mph in just 3.9 seconds.

 How do you recharge a plug-in hybrid or an electric vehicle?